 When you start looking for work, you’ll quickly realize there are thousands of options out there, and it’s easy to get overwhelmed and lose track of direction.
 Many of the opportunities online are loose ends that will eat up your time, and doing so will add to the stress of securing a job.

 Here are a few helpful pointers of how to narrow down the job hunt and start your career.

 1. Narrow Your Job Search via Feedback

-First of all, you need to know for what you are looking.
+First of all, you need to know what you are looking for.
 Whether you are fresh out of college or trying to find a new challenge, it’s important to review your needs and ambitions regularly.
-You may even want to consult with those close to you, such as friends, family, and colleagues, because often we aren’t even aware of our own strengths.
+You may even want to consult with those close to you, such as friends, family, and colleagues because often we aren’t even aware of our strengths.

 If you consult with enough people, you will soon see what common themes appear.
 Ask them what they consider your special talent to be and what makes you stand out of the crowd.
 Also, be sure to limit any defensiveness when presented with the feedback, as this could be an important lesson in self-awareness.

 You may simply have other strengths then you thought.
 Thank them and consider how this may open up new possibilities for you.